kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 # Project-Machu Picchu Tutorial - Understand the code [1]
 *(version January 2023)*

-# 1	Going further: understand the smart contract code of 1_Storage.sol
 We learn here how to code blockhain smart contracts using Remix.
-In the [**previous chapter**](./README_2.md), we saw our learning road, had an overview of Remix and deployed our first contract.
+In the [**previous chapter**](./README_2.md), we talked about our roadmap, had an overview of Remix and deployed our first contract.

 In this section, we are doing our first steps in understanding and programming Solidity.
 We'll progress very slowly, so if you may want to skip reading if you know already Solidity.

-In the following, to get the most profit from this tutorial, after reading each line of code and its explanation remember to go to the Remix code editor, delete the code and type it back yourself to get used with the exact syntax.
+In the following, to get the most profit from this tutorial, after reading each line of code and its explanation, go to the Remix code editor, delete the code and type it back yourself to get used with the exact syntax.

+# 1	Going further: understand the smart contract code of 1_Storage.sol
 ## 1.1	The full code
 We'll explain the code line by line.
 The full code is
 ``` javascript